Arthropod leg: Tarsus

 Webspinners (Embioptera) have an enlarged basal tarsomere on each of the front legs, containing the silk-producing glands.

 Under their pretarsi, members of the Diptera generally have paired lobes or pulvilli, meaning "little cushions".
 There is a single pulvillus below each unguis.
 The pulvilli often have an arolium between them or otherwise a median bristle or empodium, meaning the meeting place of the pulvilli.
 On the underside of the tarsal segments, there frequently are pulvillus-like organs or plantulae.
 The arolium, plantulae and pulvilli are adhesive organs enabling their possessors to climb smooth or steep surfaces.
-They all are outgrowths of the exoskeleton and their cavities contain blood.
+They all are outgrowths of the exoskeleton and their cavities contain Hemolymph.
 Their structures are covered with tubular tenent hairs, the apices of which are moistened by a glandular secretion.
 The organs are adapted to apply the hairs closely to a smooth surface so that adhesion occurs through surface molecular forces.

 Insects control the ungues through muscle tension on a long tendon, the "retractor unguis" or "long tendon".
 In insect models of locomotion and motor control, such as Drosophila (Diptera), locusts (Acrididae), or stick insects (Phasmatodea), the long tendon courses through the tarsus and tibia before reaching the femur.
 Tension on the long tendon is controlled by two muscles, one in the femur and one in the tibia, which can operate differently depending on how the leg is bent.
 Tension on the long tendon controls the claw, but also bends the tarsus and likely affects its stiffness during walking.